sparsh-ai/recohut/03-processing/batch/databricks/lab-deltalake-optimizations/README.md

 Delta lake on Databricks lets you speed up queries by changing the layout of the data stored in the cloud storage.
 The algorithms that support this functionality are as follows:

 - **Bin-packing**: This uses the **OPTIMIZE** command and helps coalesce small files into larger ones.
 - **Z-Ordering**: This uses the **ZORDER** command and helps collocate data in the same set of files.
 This co-locality helps reduce the amount of data that's read by Spark while processing.

 Use `1.
 Working with OPTIMIZE and ZORDER` notebook for this recipe.

 **OPTIMIZE** and **ZORDER** can be used to speed up Databricks queries.
 As a best practice, **ZORDER** should be used on columns that are commonly used in queries to filter data and have high cardinality.
 But *Z-Ordering* on too many columns can also degrade performance.
 Hence, the columns to Z-Order on should be chosen wisely. *Bin-packing* should always be used when different transactions such as inserts, deletes, or updates are being executed on a delta table.
 Also, it is an idempotent process, meaning that if the **OPTIMIZE** command is run twice on a table, the second run will have no effect.

-This concludes this section on Bin-Packing and Z-Ordering.
-Next, we will learn about Auto Optimize.

 ## Using Auto Optimize

 **Auto Optimize** is a feature that helps us automatically compact small files while an individual writes to a delta table.
 Unlike bin-packing, we do not need to run a command every time Auto Optimize is executed.
 It consists of two components:

 - **Optimized Writes**: Databricks dynamically optimizes Spark partition sizes to write 128 MB chunks of table partitions.
 - **Auto Compaction**: Here, Databricks runs an optimized job when the data writing process has been completed and compacts small files.
 It tries to coalesce small files into 128 MB files.
 This works on data that has the greatest number of small files.

 Use `2.
 Using AUTO OPTIMIZE` notebook for this recipe.